Whole Food Center

 How can we make things better?

 Orangutan.org has released an app that allows to scan an items barcode and easily check if it contains palm oil or palm oil derivatives.

 The next step is to call on stores and businesses you frequent and ask them to stop carrying products made with palm oil.
 If a business claims to care, supports ethical causes and often is promoting things to improve the environment, they should have no problem getting on board with this.
 If they do not get rid of palm oil products -by far one of the most destructive ingredients on the market - then you know they really do not care and they only care about looking good, not actually doing something.

 We are proud to be going 100% palm free.

 When you see that symbol you know that 100% of the ingredients, including fillers and binders are completely free of any ingredients made from palm oil or its derivatives.
 The vast majority of vitamins and supplements contain ingredients made from palm oil.
 It was a massive project attempting to find all the products we needed and making sure they were palm free.
-We are not quite 100% there yet, but the last few products should be palm free in short order.
-Over the past six months, we have been working behind the scenes to help companies who truly care transition to palm free raw materials and ingredients.
+We are not quite 100% there yet (About 97%), but those last three percent are slowly, but surely being replaced.
+Over the past couple of years, we have been working behind the scenes to help supplement companies who truly care, transition to palm free raw materials and ingredients.
 You can make a difference just by using one of those apps and pushing businesses to get rid of products that use palm oil.